natfal/HACKMAC2020/tokillabluebird/tokillabluebird.md

-# First Day at Uni!
+# To Kill a Blue Bird

 We knew it was likely that Jeffery wouldn't only have an instagram page, and so we checked twitter right away.
 We tried:
 ```